Skip to content

 Why study Sociology with us?

-Learn about human behaviour, social organisation, different cultures, and social change.
-If you are interested in what is going on in the world, and how you can change it for the better, Sociology may be a career option for you.
+Learn about how to make sense of critical global issues, develop the skills to support and empower people, and contribute to a just society.
+If you are interested in what is going on in the world, and how you can change it for the better, sociology is an excellent option for you.

 We offer a range of study options that can provide you with expertise in Sociology, electives that can diversify your skills, and the flexibility to study complementary discipline areas.

-Your studies will provide you with a critical understanding of the forces shaping the world in which we live, and how Australia relates to its regional and international communities.
+Your studies will provide you with a deeper understanding of the social forces shaping the world in which we live, and the skills to drive positive and impactful societal change.

-With a strong reputation in Sociology research, we offer a variety of postgraduate research courses that will develop your advanced research knowledge and skills, helping you understand issues concerned with conflict and cooperation at the highest level of political analysis.
+With our strong reputation in sociology research, we offer postgraduate research courses that will develop your advanced research knowledge and skills, and enhance your professional employability.

 What careers relate to Sociology?